Linux Docker image - Service Virtualization Management

 You should share a Docker network with Service Virtualization Server to make the server accessible to Service Virtualization Management via its local name sv-server.
 By default, Service Virtualization Management adds the sv-server host to the list of managed servers.

-You run the Service Virtualization Management using the
+You run Service Virtualization Management using the

-docker run -d --name sv-svm command with its parameters.
+docker run -d --name sv-svm command.

 The following command shows how to run Service Virtualization Management with all of its parameters: